crablab/Convivio-Site/README.md

 To ensure the site is built correctly, run:

 1. `gulp build`
-2. `gulp critical`
+2. `gulp deploy`
-3. `gulp build` again

-Finally, run `gulp deploy` to push the `destination` folder contents to the `gh-pages` branch.
+`gulp deploy` pushes the `destination` folder contents to the `gh-pages` branch.

-The build and deploy process is currently a little convoluted in the name of performance and the [critical rendering path.](https://www.smashingmagazine.com/2015/08/understanding-critical-css/)
+The build and deploy process is currently a little slow in the name of performance and the [critical rendering path.](https://www.smashingmagazine.com/2015/08/understanding-critical-css/)

-The `gulp critical` task needs a generated site to be able to figure out the critical CSS on the page.
-Once the critical.css is generated the site needs to be built again to include the CSS inline.

 ## Folder structure